Conchological Society of Great Britain & Ireland

-The Conchological Society of Great Britain and Ireland is a British-based society concerned with the study of molluscs and their shells.
-It was founded in 1876, and is one of the oldest such societies in the world.
+The Conchological Society of Great Britain and Ireland is a British-based learned society concerned with the study of molluscs and their shells.
+Founded in 1876, it is one of the oldest such societies in the world.
 It is a registered UK charity (no 208205) that anyone can join.
 It promotes the study of molluscs and their conservation, through meetings, publications, workshops, field meetings, and distribution recording schemes.

 Journals

 Two periodicals are published by the society: